sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

 2. As above but return the full JSON response instead of an image.
 3. Return all available datasources.
 4. Generates custom screenshots that allow labels and layers of images.
 5. Download the header information present in a JPEG2000 image.
-This includes the follwoing:
+This includes:
     5.1.
 FITS header
     5.2.
 Helioviewer-specific metadata.